justinnoor/pfhowto/README.md

 icmp_messages= "{ echoreq }"
 ```

-Now we can call the variable names in our rules instead of hard coding the parameters, i.e., `$tcp_services`.
+Now we can call the variable names in our rules instead of hard coding the parameters.

 Our previous filter rules now look like this:
 ```